swan-io/swan-partner-frontend/docs/docs/user-sessions.md

 sidebar_label: User sessions
 ---

-The server uses [@fastify/secure-session](https://github.com/fastify/fastify-secure-session) to **store the user session** data as an encrypted, secure, HTTP-only cookie.
+The server uses [@fastify/secure-session](https://github.com/fastify/fastify-secure-session) to **store user session data** as an encrypted, secure, HTTP-only cookie.

 ## Setup

 This techniques requires a `COOKIE_KEY` environment variable.

-You can generate one using the following command:
+Generate one using the following command:

 ```console
 $ yarn generate-cookie-key
 ```

 :::warning
-Use a different `COOKIE_KEY` for each of your environments, and do not check it in your repository.
+Use a different `COOKIE_KEY` for each environments, and do not save it in your repository.
 :::

 ## Contents

-In request handlers, you can access the session data using `request.session`:
+In request handlers, access the session data using `request.session`:

 ```ts
 // get session data